m1foley/fit-commit/README.md

 This creates a `.git/hooks/commit-msg` script which will automatically check your Git commit messages.

-### RVM

-If you are using rvm you need to install fit-commit into the `default` gemset, because it does not use the `current` environment:

-    $ rvm default do gem install fit-commit

-Alternatively you can configure fit-commit to use the `current` rvm gemset:

-    $ git config fit-commit.ruby "rvm `rvm current` do ruby"

 ## Validations

 * **Line Length**: All lines must be <= 72 chars (URLs excluded).
 First line should be <= 50 chars.
 Second line must be blank.